 What It's Really Like Living with Celiac Disease

-What does it mean to have Celiac Disease in today’s day and age?
+What does it mean to have Celiac Disease in today's day and age?
+Ever wonder what it's really like living with celiac disease?
 For 1 in 100 of us worldwide, according to celiac.org, Celiac Disease (CD) means specially curated meals, the uneasiness of trying a new restaurant, and practically bringing your own food everywhere you go.
 If you have suffered any of the symptoms stated below, you may have Celiac Disease.

 Celiac disease is an autoimmune disorder that makes it difficult for someone to digest and process gluten proteins such as wheat, rye, malt, and barley.
 If one were to ingest gluten, they could experience such symptoms as severe stomach pains, headaches, skin rashes, upset stomach, and respiratory issues.

 Long-term exposure can cause damage to the lining of the intestine, nutrient deficiencies, anxiety, acid reflux, weight fluctuation, depression, hair loss, miscarriages, and even certain cancers, to name a few issues.

 Currently, we see restaurants and food brands expanding options to the masses.
 This causes some consumers to steer into a “gluten free” lifestyle as a trend, which those of us who suffer from CD were not privileged enough to have as a choice.

 Having been gluten free for almost 20 years, I have seen and been through it all.
 Misdiagnoses, anger, denial, helplessness, and even mail ordering food from across the country (this was pre-Amazon days).